mr-bt/manager.README/README.md

 ## About Me

 Hello, I'm Bruno.
 I was born in Porto, Portugal, 1983 and have since lived in Lisbon and London.
-I'm a father to a wonderful baby boy and a partner to a fantastic woman.
+I'm a father to two wonderful children and a partner to a fantastic woman.

 Outside of work, my interests are diverse:

-- Travelling and exploring new cultures
+- Exploring new cultures through travel
-- Enjoying good cuisine
+- Appreciating global cuisine
-- Meeting people
+- Connecting with people from various backgrounds
-- Watching TV series & films (especially docuseries)
+- Watching TV series, films, and docuseries
-- Reading technical, business, economics, and leadership books/news/articles/posts
+- Reading about technology, business, economics, and leadership
-- Cars (speedy ones!)
+- Admiring high-performance cars
-- Sports, including tennis and F1
+- Following sports like tennis, F1, and football (FCP and Chelsea FC fan)
-- Football (I'm an FCP and Chelsea FC fan)
+- Taking rejuvenating walks
-- Taking long walks
+- Spending quality time with family and friends
-- Spending quality time with my family and friends
+- Coaching my son's football team

 I'm known for being curious, forthright, trustworthy, pragmatic, a doer, "the coach", helpful, strategic, hard-working, and caring.
 I'm always eager to learn and grow, both personally and professionally.